Skip to content

 “You’re allowing yourself to embrace sales objections and truly listen to what the prospect is telling you, so you can ask better questions.”

-So the key takeaway here is that a pause can help you to get a deeper connection with your prospect.
-And talk with them rather than at them!
+Pausing can help you connect with your prospect.
+Remember - talk with them rather than at them!

 Tip 2: Patience is a virtue